panyuwen/CCLE-drugResponse/README.md

 ## v0.0.1

 the initial elasticNet & bayes model, following the instruction of the early CCLE paper (The Cancer Cell Line Encyclopedia enables predictive modelling of anticancer drug sensitivity.
 Nature.
 2012)

+to update feature selection in v0.0.2

 ## ElasticNet regression